Cluster Introduction

 Slurm

 Speaking of SLURM (the Simple Linux Utility for Resource Management), Slurm is the utility used for job control and submission.
-Users log in to infocube, run some simple commands, specifying what they want to run, how many resources it should have, priority, and other optional arguments, and SLURM takes care of allocating cluster resources for them, and provides job accounting so users know the status of their jobs.
+Users log in to infoprism, run some simple commands, specifying what they want to run, how many resources it should have, priority, and other optional arguments, and SLURM takes care of allocating cluster resources for them, and provides job accounting so users know the status of their jobs.
 More information at our Slurm docs.

 Last updated